MoiColl/Tree_of_life_2020/Week40/tuesday/README.md

 In case you are wandering about the homomtDNA dataset questions, here you have some papers that will give you the answer to those:

-1. [Paper](https://www.nature.com/articles/nature12788) describing the sequencing and analysis of the mtDNA from a speciment found in Sima de los Huesos
+1. [Paper](https://www.nature.com/articles/nature12788) published in 2014 describing the sequencing and analysis of the mtDNA from a speciment found in Sima de los Huesos

-2. [Paper](https://www.nature.com/articles/nature12788) describing the sequencing and analysis of the nuclear DNA from the same speciment found in Sima de los Huesos and comparison to the mtDNA results
+2. [Paper](https://www.nature.com/articles/nature12788) published in 2016 describing the sequencing and analysis of the nuclear DNA from the same speciment found in Sima de los Huesos and comparison to the mtDNA results

 3. [Journal article](https://www.theguardian.com/science/2017/jul/18/did-human-women-contribute-to-neanderthal-genomes-over-200000-years-ago) that talks about the finding

+4. [Paper](https://science.sciencemag.org/content/369/6511/1653/tab-pdf) published last week (25 Sep 2020) describing the sequencing and analysis of the Y chromosome from late Neanderthals which have followed similar evolutionary patterns than the Neanderthal mtDNA.

+5. [Perspective](https://science.sciencemag.org/content/369/6511/1565) about the Neanderthal Y chromosome paper by Mikkel Heide Schierup.